Conditions and diseases

 The entire middle ear and the cavities behind (the mastoid) it can fill up.
 Such a cholesteatoma is never malignant.
 But because it applies constant pressure, it can damage the delicate structures, primarily the auditory bones, in the ear.

 Many patients go for years without symptoms and do not even realise they have this condition.
-Suddenly, however, the cholestatoma begins to apply pressure and to give rise to problems such as severe ear infections.
+Suddenly, however, the cholesteatoma begins to apply pressure and to cause problems like severe ear infections.
 The cholesteatoma can also grow around structures towards the facial nerve (facial paralysis), towards the inner ear (deafness, balance disorders) or towards the brain (meningitis).
 This sounds horrible, but it is very, very rare!

 Diagnosis and treatmentDiagnosis and treatment